wheelsbot7/laughing-carnival/content/blog/ultrakillthemes/index.md

 </blockquote>

 What a read, huh?
-For such a gameplay-focused project, it's funny the story's narrative lynchpin lies in the difference between "could", "should", and "did".
+For such a gameplay-focused project, it's funny the story's narrative linchpin lies in the difference between "could", "should", and "did".
 According to God's design, Humanity should have
 "`LET THE EVIL OF THEIR OWN LIPS CONSUME THEM`".
 This almost happened.
 The Final War nearly wiped out all life on earth, and its automated nature meant it should